Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 Neat, huh!?
 Turns out we're just getting started...

 In addition to defining our function with the ability to now have arguments passed in, we can also build it so that if our function is called without an argument passed in, our parameter gets a value **by default**.
-This is useful if you want to build your function to have some default behavior but still allow users to pass in arguments that change the default behavior or build off of it somehow.
+This is useful if you want to build your function to have some default behavior, but still allow users to pass in arguments that change the default behavior or build off of it somehow.
 So how do we specify a default parameter value for our function?
 It's actually pretty simple.
 In the function definition itself, we just place an equals sign (`=`)  after the parameter name, and then the default value that we want to specify (*Note*: Python syntax dictates that there should be no spaces surrounding equals signs used in this way).

 ```python
 In [1]: def get_evens(n=5):